eclipse-tractusx/portal-backend/docs/api/README.md

 > **IMPORTANT**: the version set for the output must(!) match with the version which is specified in the `Program.cs` more under [Setup Program](#setup-program)

-1. `EnvironmentVariables="DOTNET_ROLL_FORWARD=LatestMajor;SKIP_CONFIGURATION_VALIDATION=true"` sets the environment variables to start up the program.
+1. `EnvironmentVariables="DOTNET_ROLL_FORWARD=LatestMinor;SKIP_CONFIGURATION_VALIDATION=true"` sets the environment variables to start up the program.
 With the variable `SKIP_CONFIGURATION_VALIDATION` the configuration validation is skipped when starting the application

 ## Setup Program